Clayton-Roberts/integrated_methane_inversion/README.md

  (to download links from previous commits)

-3. Need to describe altering the following parts of the readme: OutputPath, DataPath (though maybe not...), DataPathObs (Though maybe not...), GEOSChemEnv (though maybe not...),
+3. Need to describe altering the following parts of the readme: OutputPath, DataPath (though maybe not...), DataPathObs (Though maybe not...), GEOSChemEnv (though maybe not...)

+4. Need to include the bit about altering the ~/.bashrc file, installing miniconda.
 ## New header

 ## References: